Where To Turn When You Need Help For An Eating Disorder

 One specific miracle I had last week happened in my kitchen.
 I didn’t consciously ask for a reprieve, but I got it while I was walking toward the pantry, about to start searching for sugar for a “small” binge.
 (Is there such a thing?)

 Suddenly, I felt an overwhelming force inside me that stopped me from walking any further.
-I then turned away from the pantry and the words “Have a sparkling water instead” popped into my head.
+I then turned away from the pantry and the words “Have sparkling water instead” popped into my head.

 I was so surprised at the intervention just when I needed it, that I listened, and did what I was told.
 The craving left me for the rest of the day.